New Normal Forms For Degree Three Polynomials and Rational Functions: Fixed-point Multiplier Form

 In the first two cases of Theorem \ref{normalform}, the representative given by $\phi$ has the unique property that the three non-zero fixed point multipliers are three of its fixed points.
 This property mirrors that of the normal form given in Manes-Yasufuku \cite{Yasufuku}.
 Recall that there is a unique element of $\PGL_2$ that moves three points in $\PP^1(\CC)$ to three other points.
 Since the form \cite{Yasufuku} is for $\mathcal{M}_2$, where every map has exactly three fixed points, there is a unique conjugation to a map whose fixed points and fixed point multipliers coincide.
 One might hope there is a more general normal form defined over the field of moduli for $\mathcal{M}_3$ with the property that the fixed-point multipliers equal the fixed points.
 However, as Theorem \ref{thm:2} clarifies, this is not the case.

 \begin{defn} We say that $f$ is in \emph{fixed-point multiplier form} if $f$ has at least three distinct fixed points and all fixed points are equal to their multipliers.
-We say that $f$ is in \emph{partial fixed-point multiplier form} if either \begin{enumerate} \item $f$ has two or less fixed points and all fixed points are equal to their multipliers. \item $f$ has four fixed points and at least three of the fixed points are equal to their multipliers. \end{enumerate} \end{defn}
+We say that $f$ is in \emph{partial fixed-point multiplier form} if either \begin{enumerate} \item $f$ has two or less fixed points and all fixed points are equal to their multipliers. \item $f$ has three or more fixed points and at least three of the fixed points are equal to their multipliers.